kishlaykiku/nvm-windows-no-admin/README.md

 ```console
 PATH=C:\Windows\system32;C:\Windows;...;C:\nvm;...
 ```
-- You do not need to import PATH.txt directly; it’s just a helpful preview.
+- You do not need to import PATH.txt directly; it’s just a helpful preview

 ### 2.3 Configure User Environment Variables

-Since we don't have admin access, we need to set NVM for your account only.
+Since we don't have admin access, we need to set NVM for your account only:

 #### 1. Open **Environment Variables** for your account: